Double demerit points apply in certain holidays in NSW, the ACT and WA, but do they apply to the licences of riders from other states?

-Double points apply in NSW and ACT over the Australia Day weekend, Easter, Anzac Day, Queen’s Birthday, Labour Day, Christmas/New Year (December 22, 2017 to January 1, 2018).
+Double points apply in NSW and ACT over the Australia Day weekend, Easter, Anzac Day, Queen’s Birthday, Labour Day and Christmas/New Year (from December 21 2018).

-In WA, the double points apply on Australia Day (unless it falls on a week day), Labour Day, Easter, Anzac Day (unless it falls on a week day), Western Australia Day, Queen’s Birthday, and Christmas/New Year (December 22, 2017, to January 7 2018).
+In WA, the double points apply on Australia Day (unless it falls on a week day), Labour Day, Easter, Anzac Day (unless it falls on a week day), Western Australia Day, Queen’s Birthday, and Christmas/New Year.

 How demerit points are recorded

 If a rider in another state commits a traffic offence in a state during a double point period, the offence is recorded as a double demerit offence on their traffic history in the state where the offence happened.

 The state licensing authority will then report the offence to the transport department in your state who will record the offence on your traffic history.

 However, the double points will only apply in Queensland under the circumstances described above.